 Among his other notable recoveries are The Department of the Treasury of the State of New Jersey and its Division of Investment v.
 Cliffs Natural Resources Inc. (class recovery of $84 million); Anwar, et al., v.
 Fairfield Greenwich Limited (settlement valued at $80 million); In re Service Corporation International ($65 million recovery); Danis v.
 USN Communications, Inc. ($44.6 million recovery); In re Tower Group International, Ltd. Securities Litigation ($20.5 million recovery); In re Navistar International Securities Litigation ($13 million recovery); and In re Sonus Networks, Inc. Securities Litigation-II ($9.5 million recovery).

 In connection with his representation of institutional investors, he is a frequent speaker to public pension fund organizations and trustees concerning fiduciary duties, emerging issues in securities litigation and the financial markets.

-Jim is recognized as a "Litigation Star" by Benchmark Litigation, and as a New York Super Lawyer for his professional achievements.
+Jim is recognized as a "Litigation Star" by Benchmark Litigation, and is regularly named to lists of leading practitioners by Lawdragon, and Thomson Reuters' Super Lawyers for his professional achievements.